Nudge your students and peers

 The icons at the bottom are used by both participants and moderators.
 Here's a bit of detail about each of them (from left to right).

-2. Share Audio: to allow sound from your own mic.
+1. My Settings: to adjust microphone and camera settings.2.
+Share Audio: to allow sound from your own mic.

 3. Share Video: to allow live video from you webcam.